A Little about each Horse

 Hára from Hestar Ranch US2007203599

 She is a 5-gaited daughter of Bláma and Hördur in 2007.
 She is very attractive and she shows all five gaits on pasture and under saddle.
 She has some natural tölt from Hördur and her trot is good too.
 She is tall, a very good size mare and also a very good looking lady with nice conformation that could be used for breeding.
 Under saddle she is great forward and does all five gaits, but pace is not trained.
 She likes to go on the trails, is enthusiastic and good forward, but her rider needs to be experienced and have a very fine hand.
 I ride her on trails and she is coming along with her tölt.
-She needs a confident rider, because she is still a bit scared of new objects on the trails.
+She needs a confident rider, because she has quite some go.

 Héla from Hestar Ranch US2006203716